samuelamankwaa123/Airline-passenger-Forecasting/README.md

 Files
 international-airline-passengers.csv: The dataset used for analysis.
 ARIMA_Forecast_Results.txt: The output of the model, including forecasted values and evaluation metrics.
-Time_series_analysis.py (or Time_series_analysis.ipynb): Python code or Jupyter notebook containing the full analysis.
+Time_series_analysis.py: Python code containing the full analysis.
 Plots and figures showing time series decomposition and forecasts.
 Usage